8.3.5. ipalnumber.cpp With string Iterators

 A photograph of a wicker basket full of mushrooms.

-Iterator Operators And Functions
+Iterator Functions And Operators

 string Member Functions

-for (string::iterator i = s.begin(); i != s.end; i++)
+for (string::iterator i = s.begin(); i != s.end(); i++)

 for (string::reverse_iterator r = s.rbegin(); r != s.rend(); r++)